Woodlawn School

 Curriculum Map, Class Page, Spanish Course Guidelines, EoY Checklist

 In Spanish Class, students discover who speaks Spanish in the world through an overview of the Spanish-speaking regions and study of Latin American geography.
-The Golden Age (of Spain) is examined, which leads into an in-depth look at the man behind the legend - Don Quixote de la Mancha.
-Students also explore the cultural aspects of Hispanic society through food, family, city life, and celebrations (like, Day of the Dead).
+The Golden Age (of Spain) is examined, which leads to an in-depth look at the man behind the legend - Don Quixote de la Mancha.
+Students also explore the cultural aspects of Hispanic society through food, family, city life, and celebrations (like, Day of the Dead & Three Kings Day).

-Students learn to appreciate a culture outside of their own through the study of Hispanic Heritage Month and a project which focuses on a specific Latin American country.
-In grammar, students learn how to conjugate verbs along with grammatical basics including article/noun/adjective agreement.
-Students' culminating project is a one page paper on their family incorporting all the grammar learned within the academic year.
+Students learn to appreciate a culture outside of their own through a study of Hispanic Heritage Month and a project that focuses on a specific Latin American country.
+In grammar, students learn how to conjugate verbs along with the fundamental grammatical basics including article/noun/adjective agreement.
+Students' culminating project is a one page paper on their family incorporating all the grammar learned within the academic year.

 Questions to consider: